catseye/Chrysoberyl/schema/HTML5 Installation.md

 * optional: true

-Boolean indicating if the installation's description should be displayed on the page alongside the installation.

-### inline-description-below

-* optional: true

-Boolean indicating if the installation's description should be displayed on the page underneath the installation.
+If present, indicates the installation's description should be displayed on the page along with the installation.
+It may have the value `right` or `below` to indicate where on the page the description should be shown.

 ### online